evcc-io/evcc/README.md

 ### Hardware

 EVCC requires a supported charger and a combination of grid, PV and charge meter.
-Charger and meters MUST be professionally installed.
+Charger and meters MUST be installed by a certified professional.

 #### Wallbe Charger